Schoonology/dependable/README.md

 `container.get(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
 If you specify overrides, the dependency will be given those overrides instead of those registered.

+`container.getSandboxed(name, overrides = {})` - Returns a dependency by name, with all dependencies injected.
+Unlike `get`, you _must_ specify overrides for all dependencies.
+This can (and should) be used during testing to ensure a module under test has been competely isolated.

 `container.resolve(overrides={}, cb)` - Calls `cb` like a dependency function, injecting any dependencies found in the signature.
 Like `container.get`, this supports overrides.

 `container.list()` - Return a list of registered dependencies.